 - You may pass an overtaken vehicle on the right if there is an unobstructed lane that permit motor vehicle travel there to do it in.

-You may pass an overtaken vehicle on the right if you are driving on a one way street, there is an unobstructed lane and the street is at least two lanes wide.
+- You may pass an overtaken vehicle on the right if you are driving on a one way street, there is an unobstructed lane and the street is at least two lanes wide.

 - You may pass an overtaken vehicle on the right if it is turning left, or the driver is signalling the intention to turn left.
 If a vehicle not turning has stopped between you and the vehicle turning left you must wait.
 Lack of a signal might be a clue in this instance.